Key Campaign Updates

 The construction phase will take up to 2 years with all HGVs, abnormal loads and workers’ construction traffic coming through or past the outskirts of many local villages, with the major impacts through Great Casterton, Ryhall and Essendine.
 This will create added noise, pollution, and damage to roads and associated verges, as well as extra risk for pedestrians, cyclists and horse-riders.
 It is also likely to disturb the bio-diversity down more rural side lanes.

-Some of the roads will be too narrow and Mallard Pass has increased the total site size by a further 56 acres to accommodate road changes, such as temporary localised road widening.
+Some of the roads will be too narrow and will require road widening and many special traffic measures.
+One of the options Mallard Pass is looking at is running the cabling from the solar panels to the new sub-station though Essendine on A6121, ripping up roads and pavements in the process.
 There will be one main construction compound opposite the current Ryhall sub-station down the narrow Uffington Lane, and a further 6 secondary construction compounds and site access locations, creating concentrations of traffic, noise and disruption in those areas.

 Battery storage safety